OnurUrsar/my-learning-journey/README.md

-# This is a collection of code challenges and projects that I did while studying from various resources
+# This is a collection of code challenges and projects that I've been doing while studying from various resources